MonroeQuantumNetworks/IonControl/docs/MainGUI.rst

    This will pause the scan wherever it currently is.

 |stop| -- stop a scan
-   This will stop the scan, but will still perform the analysis and register the scan in the measurement log.
+   This will stop the scan, but will still perform the analysis and register the scan in the :ref`MeasurementLog`.

 |abort| -- abort a scan
    This will stop the scan, but will NOT perform the analysis or register the scan in the measurement log.

-|save| -- save GUI configuration data
-   This will save the GUI configuration to a new database file with the name "configuration_X.db" (where X is 001 the first time you hit save, then increments) which will be placed in the day's data directory.
-This can be used if you want to take a snapshot of your GUI configuration which you can later return to.
-Each time you click save, a new file is created.
-To reload the GUI configuration, copy the saved file to 'yourProjectDir/.gui-config', and rename it 'ExperimentUi.config'.

-   Note that this is not for ordinary saving of the GUI configuration -- this happens automatically once a minute, and whenever the program is closed.

-|XMLSave| -- save experiment configuration data to an XML file
-  This will save all the global variables, scan settings, evaluation settings, analysis settings, and pulse program settings to XML files.
-These files can be imported via File > Import XML.
-This is mainly useful if you want to move a large list of experiment settings between projects.

 |DedicatedCounters| -- open the :ref:`DedicatedCounters` window.
    \